EKOISMYLOVE/EKOISMYLOVE/README.md

 <h2 align="center">A little about me</h2>

+<h2 align="center">Current Knowledge</h2>

+**NOTE:** Below is a list of things I've used in atleast one of my projects or work.
+It doesn't mean I know everything about them.

 <!--
 **EKOISMYLOVE/EKOISMYLOVE** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.